yuce/jacl/README.md

 # Jacl Specification 0.1

-Jacl is a straightforward configuration language with the following aims:
+Jacl is a straightforward configuration language with the following features:

 * Indentation does NOT matter.
 * All values in the configuration have a non-ambiguous type.
 * Separators between values are optional.
 * NO cheap tricks.

+Goals:

+* The specification should be trivial to understand and easy to implement.
+* A configuration file should be easy to edit and easy to understand.
+* Trivial mistakes shouldn't change the *meaning* of the configuration file drastically.

+Non-goals:

+* Anything not necessary in a configuration file.

 ## Change Log